- Cost Overview at a Glance

 Additional costs:

-- Account retitling: Usually free for bank/brokerage accounts, but requires paperwork
+- Account retitling: Usually free, but requires paperwork

 - Notarization: $5–$25 (if not included)